Contents

 return _chunks if not return_incomplete else (_chunks, complete)

-• get_response is the core function for obtaining a response from the Chat Completions API.
-It takes the user’s message, an optional system message, previous messages, the model to use, and a flag to indicate whether incomplete responses should be returned.
+is the core function for obtaining a response from the Chat Completions API.
+It takes the user’s message, an optional system message, previous messages, the model to use, and a flag to indicate whether incomplete responses should be returned.- The function first creates an API call with the specified parameters, including the system message (or a default one) and the user’s message.
+It uses

-• It then processes the response chunks, extracting the content of each chunk and storing it in _chunks.
+to stream the response chunks. - It then processes the response chunks, extracting the content of each chunk and storing it in

-• If return_incomplete is set to True, the function returns a result even if the stream interrupted.
+, the function returns a result even if the stream interrupted.
 In this case the function returns a tuple containing the list of chunks and a completion status.
-If return_incomplete is False, it only returns the result when the full stream is processed and returns only the list of chunks.
+Ifreturn_incomplete

 def stream2msg(stream):